Duluth, MN 55812

 Off-Campus Supervisors and Grading Clinical Performance:

 Supervisors are asked to grade student performance at the mid-term and at the end of a clinical placement.
 As a student progresses through the clinical experience, it is expected that their level of independence will increase.

-What does it mean to have increased independence in clinic?
+What does it mean to have increased proficiency in clinic?

 As a student intern gains experience, the expectation is they will increase their independence in case management.
-Sometimes students confuse the expectation of “independence” with the definition of “isolation”.
+Sometimes students confuse the expectation of increased independence and proficiency with definition of increased “isolation”.
+Proficiency is not about "going it alone".
 Interns who do not consult with their clinic supervisors are NOT demonstrating independence; instead, they are isolating themselves and not using pro-active problem solving in seeking out the expert support in the program.

 Interns are NOT expected to manage their caseload in isolation and to the exclusion of their clinic instructor; rather, interns are to demonstrate increased independence in initiating collaboration and coordination of client care.